 Create concept maps.

 Ask students to construct concept maps that represent the full range of the course material.
-In doing this, they will have to make choices about what is important enough to include and think about organizing the material to facilitate making connections between different topics.
-You might ask students to create separate maps for factual knowledge and skills developed in the course.
-Students could draw concept maps by hand, then scan or photograph them for submission or sharing in class, or they could make use of the many online concept map construction tools.
+They will have to make choices about what is important enough to include and think about organizing the material to facilitate making connections between different topics.
+You might ask students to create separate maps for knowledge and skills developed in the course.
+Students could draw concept maps by hand, then scan or photograph them for submission or sharing in class.
+Alternatively, they could make use of the many online concept map construction tools.

 - Ambrose, S.A., Bridges, M. W., DiPietro, M., Lovette, M.C., and Norman, M.K.
 (2011).
 How Learning Works: Seven Research-Based Principles for Smart Teaching.
 (San Francisco: Jossey Bass).